G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/Lambda.md

         </big></big></b>
     </summary>

-Лямбда позволяет отслеживать все свои действия с помощью мониторов/логирования/AWS X-Ray
+Lambda allows you to track all your actions using monitors/logging/AWS X-Ray
-- Вызовы, продолжительность, одновременные выполнения
+- Calls, duration, concurrent executions
-- Количество ошибок, показатели успеха, дроссели
+- Number of errors, success rates, throttles
-- Сбои асинхронной доставки
+- Asynchronous delivery failures
-- Скорость итерирования (потоки Kinesis и DynamoDB)
+- Iteration speed (Kinesis and DynamoDB streams)

-Для X-Ray есть переменные среды (они включаются по умолчанию, но о них удобно знать):
+There are environment variables for X-Ray (they are enabled by default, but are handy to know):
-- X_AMZN_TRACE_ID: содержит заголовок трассировки.
+- X_AMZN_TRACE_ID: Contains the trace header.
-- AWS_XRAY_CONTEXT_MISSING: по умолчанию LOG_ERROR.
+- AWS_XRAY_CONTEXT_MISSING: Defaults to LOG_ERROR.
-- AWS_XRAY_DAEMON_ADDRESS: IP_ADDRESS демона X-Ray:PORT
+- AWS_XRAY_DAEMON_ADDRESS: IP_ADDRESS of the X-Ray daemon:PORT

 </details>
 <br>